rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 The author of the code in Listing 14-4, which uses the `art` crate, had to figure out that `PrimaryColor` is in the `kinds` module and `mix` is in the `utils` module.
-The module structure of the `art` crate is more relevant to developers working on the `art` crate than to developers using the `art` crate.
-The internal structure that organizes parts of the crate into the `kinds` module and the `utils` module doesn’t contain any useful information for someone trying to understand how to use the `art` crate.
-Instead, the `art` crate’s module structure causes confusion because developers have to figure out where to look, and the structure is inconvenient because developers must specify the module names in the `use` statements.
+The module structure of the `art` crate is more relevant to developers working on the `art` crate than to those using it.
+The internal structure doesn’t contain any useful information for someone trying to understand how to use the `art` crate, but rather causes confusion because developers who use it have to figure out where to look, and must specify the module names in the `use` statements.

 To remove the internal organization from the public API, we can modify the `art` crate code in Listing 14-3 to add `pub use` statements to re-export the